Our Accolades: 2015–2016

 TCC won the Student Affairs Partnering with Academic Affairs Award for its Connect2Complete program at the 2013 Florida Campus Compact Awards.
 The College also won the Engaged Campus of the Year Award for the Florida College System and was runner-up among all colleges and universities in Florida.

 TCC earned a spot on Victory Media’s 2014 Military Friendly Schools list, which recognizes the top 20 percent of colleges, universities and trade schools doing the most to recruit and retain military students and their families.

-Jim Murdaugh, president, was a finalist for a national Award of Excellence from the American Association of Community Colleges in the Emerging Leadership category.
+ugh, president, was a finalist for a national Award of Excellence from the American Association of Community Colleges in the Emerging Leadership category.

 Alice Nied, dean of the Division of Healthcare Professions, was named a Nurse of Excellence by Capital Regional Medical Center.

 Joi Walker, professor of chemistry, co-authored the article, “Argument-driven Inquiry: Using the Laboratory to Improve Undergraduates’ Science Writing Skills through Meaningful Science Writing, Peer-Review, and Revision,” which was published in the Journal of Chemical Education.

 Lindsey Smitherman-Brown, assistant professor of humanities, received the Community Engagement Educator Award at the 2013 Florida Campus Compact Awards.